ydahal1/ydahal1/jokes.md

-People saying 'boo! to their friends has risen by 85% in the last year....
-That's a frightening statistic.
+They're making a movie about clocks.
+It's about time

 [
-Wed Aug 26 00:18:26 UTC 2026
+Thu Aug 27 01:46:28 UTC 2026
  ]